 The Health Office assists a student with health issues, including illness, injury, medications, and medical conditions.
 The health office staff includes a credentialed school nurse and a health assistant.
-The health assistant is on site daily from 9:30-1:25.
+The health assistant is on site Tuesday through Friday from 8:30am - 2:30pm.
 The school nurse is on site approximately 2 days/week.

 While at school, all illness/injuries checkout through the Health Office.
 If the student needs to be seen in the Health Office, he or she will first inform their teacher and receive a pass to go to the Health Office.
 If a student is not feeling well, he or she must come to the Health Office and the health assistant or school nurse will notify the parent.
 If your child needs to go home, a parent and/or guardian will need to come to the Front Office to sign their child out.